KruPeter/OpsSchool-FinalProject/README.md

 To get logon to different EC2's instances in privet subnets:

-    Using created Bastion Host, you can login into Pricet Subnet's. ssh to the EC2 instance using key.pem (ssh -i "key.pem" -F ssh_config ubuntu@<IP>)
+    Using created Bastion Host, you can login into Privet Subnet's. ssh to the EC2 instance using key.pem (ssh -i "key.pem" -F ssh_config ubuntu@<IP>)

 To bring everything down: